Ripples in the baryon to dark matter ratio in $\Lambda$CDM: implications for galaxy formation: Results

 \subsection{The time evolution of the mean halo concentration}

+The halo concentration, c, is a dimensionless measure of the central mass distribution of a halo and provides a useful diagnostic of whether isocurvature perturbations induce structural changes beyond their impact on the baryonic mass in halos.
 Panel (f) of \cref{fig:volume_averaged} presents the ratio plots for the time evolution of the mean halo concentration, $\langle c \rangle(z)$, defined as the average value of $c_{\rm 200}$ across all halos in the simulation volume.
-The halo concentration is computed following the method outlined in \citet{Wang2023b}, but employing a fifth-order polynomial fit to the $R_{\rm 1}$–concentration relation over the range $1 < c < 1000$, where $R_{\rm 1}$ denotes the first moment of the density distribution, under the assumption that halos follow a Navarro–Frenk–White (NFW) density profile \citep{Navarro1997}.
+The halo concentration is computed following the method outlined in \citet{Wang2023b}, but employing a fifth-order polynomial fit to the $R_{\rm 1}$–c relation over the range $1 < c < 1000$, where $R_{\rm 1}$ denotes the first moment of the density distribution, under the assumption that halos follow a Navarro–Frenk–White (NFW) density profile \citep{Navarro1997}.
 In the \fid{} simulation, isocurvature perturbations suppress the concentration by $1\%$ at $z=8$, rising to $1.5\%$ suppression at $z=5$, then returning to $1\%$ by $z=0$, with the \inv{} simulations exhibiting a nearly mirrored trend.
 Although one might expect stronger suppression of the gas content at high redshift to reduce cooling and adiabatic contraction, thereby producing a redshift-dependent decline in concentration that tracks the gas deficit, the observed near time-independence of the suppression suggests that the underlying behaviour is more complex.
 Given the small amplitude and weak redshift evolution, we do not pursue this further here and conclude that halo concentrations are largely insensitive to the presence of isocurvature perturbations.